cobreti/budgan-wui/README.md

 ## Technologies Used

-Budgan-WUI is built with the following technologies:
+Budgan is built with the following technologies:

 ### Frontend